 Understand this, my home of almost seven decades is under threat.
 Although we remodeled our home and invested a great deal to remain, these so-called plans will add more congestion and chaos to an already crowded area is making life here untenable.
 I love my community.
 I would like to remain here but this mixed-use proposal is making it less and less appealing.
-I am not opposed to more retail businesses in the community, just not at this location.
 Please consider the needs and concerns of long-term residents who desire a livable space.